 One way people can get ahead in their jobs is by continuing their education.
 If you’ve taken classes related to your job this year, you’ll be glad to know some of the expenses — for both employees and freelancers/contractors — may be deductible.
 The IRS has specific rules related to deductions for education: To be deductible, education expenses must “maintain or improve your job skills” or be “required by your employer or by law to keep your salary, status or job” [source: IRS Educational].

 However, there are a couple of caveats.
 Education expenses are not deductible, even if they meet the two requirements, in the event that the education is “part of a program that will qualify you for a new trade or business or is needed to meet the minimal educational requirements of your trade or business.”
 Expenses that may be deductible include tuition, books, supplies, lab fees and the like, as well as transportation and travel costs.
-For employees, these expenses are subject to the 2 percent of AGI limit.

 1. Job Hunt